-Any benefits payable under any group hospital and surgical, group major medical and group prescription drug plan or plans a plan may be paid either directly to the attending physician medical provider, hospital, medical group, or other person, firm, association or corporation furnishing the service upon which the claim is based, or to the insured upon presentation of valid bills for such service, subject to such provisions designed to facilitate payments as may be made by
+Any benefits payable under any group hospital and surgical, group major medical and group prescription drug plan or plans a plan may be paid either directly to the attending physician medical provider, hospital, medical group, or other person, firm, association, or corporation furnishing the service upon which the claim is based, or to the insured upon presentation of valid bills for such service, subject to such provisions designed to facilitate payments as may be made by the director.

-- §5-16-13.
-Payment of costs by employer and employee; spouse and dependent coverage; involuntary employee termination coverage; conversion of annual leave and sick leave authorized for health or retirement benefits; authorization for retiree participation; continuation of health insurance for surviving dependents of deceased employees; requirement of new health plan, limiting employer contribution. - (a) Cost-sharing.- The director shall provide under any contract or contracts entered into under the provisions of this article that the costs of any group hospital and surgical insurance, group major medical insurance, group prescription drug insurance, group life and accidental death insurance benefit plan or plans which shall be paid by the employer and employee. - (b) Spouse and dependent coverage.
+§5-16-13.
+Payment of costs by employer and employee; spouse and dependent coverage; involuntary employee termination coverage; conversion of annual leave and sick leave authorized for health or retirement benefits; authorization for retiree participation; continuation of health insurance for surviving dependents of deceased employees; requirement of new health plan; limiting employer contribution.

+- (a) Cost-sharing.- The director shall provide under any contract or contracts entered into under the provisions of this article that the costs of any group hospital and surgical insurance, group major medical insurance, group prescription drug insurance, group life and accidental death insurance benefit plan or plans that shall be paid by the employer and employee. - (b) Spouse and dependent coverage.
 Each (1) An employee is entitled to have his or her spouse and dependents included in any group hospital and surgical insurance, group major medical insurance or group prescription drug insurance coverage plan to which the employee is entitled to participate.
 Provided, That - (2) The spouse and dependent coverage is limited to excess or secondary coverage for each spouse and dependent who has primary coverage from any other source.
-If an employee's spouse has health insurance available through an employer not defined by §5-16-2 of this code, then the employer may not cover any portion of premiums for the employee's spouse coverage, but the employee may add his or her spouse to his or her coverage by paying the full spousal premium at the actuarially determined amount to represent the fair market value of a comparable policy offered by a private health insurance carrier.
-However, for spousal premium coverage by the employer, this section does not apply to voluntary employers pursuant to section §5-16-22 of this code.
+If an employee's spouse has health insurance available through an employer not defined in §5-16-2 of this code, then the employer may not cover any portion of premiums for the employee's spouse coverage, unless the employee adds his or her spouse to his or her coverage by paying the cost of the actuarial value of the plan: Provided, That this does not apply to spouses of retired employees or voluntary employers as defined in §5-16-22 of this code.